 12. Vincent Van Gogh became very religious

 The rejection really struck a chord with Vincent and he found himself more and more isolated.
-He found an escape for his depression in religion at that time.
+He found an escape from his depression in religion at that time.

 It became so bad that his father and uncle arranged a transfer for him to Paris in 1875, but that didn’t help a lot either.
 He projected his personal frustration towards the company’s policies regarding art, and he was fired a year later, finding himself again without a job.